ds5010/spring-2023/install.md

-# Install
+# conda

-Setting up a Python development environment for data science -- some opinionated recommendations
+Instructions to set up a Python development environment for data science -- some opinionated recommendations

 There are many ways to set things up.
-These are my choices along with some references.
+If you have something that works, stay with it.
+These are my choices w/references.

 ## 1. Install miniconda